thrialectics/threadlink/SECURITY.md

 3. Include detailed steps to reproduce the issue
 4. Allow reasonable time for a fix before public disclosure

-## 🔒 Security Considerations
+## Security Considerations

 ### Data Privacy

 Threadlink is designed to be **local-first** and **privacy-respecting**:

-- ✅ All data stored locally in `~/.threadlink/`
+- All data stored locally in `~/.threadlink/`
-- ✅ No data transmitted to external services
+- No data transmitted to external services
-- ✅ Chat URLs are stored as provided (not accessed automatically)
+- Chat URLs are stored as provided (not accessed automatically)
-- ⚠️ **Your thread index contains sensitive file paths and URLs**
+- **Warning:** Your thread index contains sensitive file paths and URLs

 ### File System Security